Mount Elgin Residential School Timeline

 Farm revenue drops by 75 percent.

-Parents and students report insufficient and unsatisfactory food.
-The DIA investigates and finds 15 children are underweight.
+Parents and children report insufficient and unsatisfactory food.
+The Department of Indian Affairs investigates and finds 15 children are underweight.
 They are put on a supplemented diet.

-Cases of trachoma are fewer after systematic treatment and impetigo is brought under control by providing students with separate towels.
+Cases of trachoma are fewer after systematic treatment and impetigo is brought under control by providing children with separate towels.

-Twenty-two students run away on the same day.
+Twenty-two children run away on the same day.

 The annex walls are bulging and breaking away, and another wall is cracked.

-The school begins to screen for TB before admission.
+The school begins to screen for tuberculosis before admission.

 Leased farmland now comprises 343 acres.